-Any person who has signs and symptoms suggestive of TB including a cough for more than 2 weeks, and a fever for more than 2 weeks, significant weight loss, haemoptysis (coughing blood) etc. and any abnormality in a chest radiograph should be evaluated to find out if the have TB.
+Any person who has signs and symptoms suggestive of TB including a cough for more than 2 weeks, and a fever for more than 2 weeks, significant weight loss, haemoptysis (coughing blood) etc. and any abnormality in a chest radiograph should be evaluated to find out if they have TB.

-Children with a persistent fever and/or cough for more than 2 weeks, children who have a loss of weight or no weight gain, and/or children who are household contacts of people who have already been diagnosed as having pulmonary TB must be evaluated for TB.
+Children with a persistent fever and/or cough for more than 2 weeks, children who have a loss of weight or no weight gain, and/or children who are household contacts of people who have already been diagnosed as having pulmonary TB must also be evaluated for TB.

 People living with HIV (PLHIV), people who are malnourished, who have diabetes or cancer, and people on steroid therapy should be regularly screened for signs and symptoms suggestive of TB.

 Enhanced case finding means having a high level of suspicion for TB in all encounters.
 Then excluding TB (or indeed identifying TB) using a combination of clinical queries, radiographic and microbiologic testing.